sunil-9/bca_notes/docs/madt/unit 7/data management.md

 4. **Database Management**: If you're using a SQLite database, create a database helper class by extending the `SQLiteOpenHelper` class.
 This class manages database creation, schema upgrades, and provides methods for querying and manipulating data.

-5. **Content Providers (optional)**: Use Content Providers if you need to share data with other applications or require a standardized way of accessing data.
+5. **Content Providers**: Use Content Providers if you need to share data with other applications or require a standardized way of accessing data.
 Content Providers provide a layer of abstraction and enforce data access permissions.

 6. **Asynchronous Data Operations**: Perform data operations asynchronously to prevent blocking the UI thread and ensure a responsive user interface.
 Use techniques such as `AsyncTask`, `Handler`, `Thread`, or libraries like RxJava or Kotlin coroutines for managing asynchronous data operations.

 7. **Data Validation and Sanitization**: Validate user input and sanitize data to ensure data integrity and prevent issues like SQL injection, data corruption, or security vulnerabilities.

-8. **Data Binding (optional)**: Consider using data binding libraries like Android Data Binding or Jetpack View Binding to simplify data binding between your data models and UI components.
+8. **Data Binding**: Consider using data binding libraries like Android Data Binding or Jetpack View Binding to simplify data binding between your data models and UI components.

 9. **Caching and Offline Support**: Implement caching mechanisms to improve performance and provide offline support when network connectivity is limited or unavailable.
 Consider using libraries like Room for database caching or implementing a custom caching strategy.